-The EU Risk Manager, is independent from first line decision-making and has the following key responsibilities:
+The EU Risk team, is independent from first line decision-making and has the following key responsibilities:

-- Work with the Group Risk function to design, maintain, periodically review and embed the Hiscox Risk Management Framework in Hiscox SA and Hiscox EU; - · Facilitate the identification and assessment of emerging risks; - Monitor the general risk profile of the undertaking; - Provide challenge and advice to the business on the decisions it takes in relation to risk acceptance and mitigation; - Provide an independent view of risk within the company; - Lead the local delivery and implementation of risk initiatives; - Facilitate the setting of risk appetite by the Board and ensure management monitor the company's general risk profile; - Coordinate the Own Risk and Solvency Assessment process and facilitate the production of the ORSA reports for the HSA Board at least annually.
-This incorporates the risk and control selfassessment; - Produce regular risk reporting for the Audit & Risk Committees and Boards; - Challenge the adequacy of regulatory and internal capital requirements.
+- Work with the Group Risk function to design, maintain, periodically review and embed the Hiscox Risk Management Framework in Hiscox SA and Hiscox EU; - Facilitate the identification and assessment of emerging risks; - Monitor the general risk profile of the undertaking; - Provide challenge and advice to the business on the decisions it takes considering the payoff and other risk-return considerations: - Provide an independent view of risk within the company;

+- Lead the local delivery and implementation of risk initiatives; - Facilitate the setting of risk appetite by the Board and ensure management monitor the company's general risk profile; - Coordinate the Own Risk and Solvency Assessment process and facilitate the production of the ORSA reports for the HSA Board at least annually.
+This incorporates the risk and control self-assessment; - Produce regular risk reporting for the Audit & Risk Committees and Boards; - Challenge the adequacy of regulatory and internal capital requirements: - Assesses current and forward-looking risk exposures using various methods including the use of risk and capital models, stress and scenario testing (including reverse stress testing) and expert judgement; - Tracks aggregate exposure across HSA against Board-approved risk policies, appetite and limits; - Escalates any breaches of risk appetite and limits to the Board and/or Audit & Risk Committee in accordance with HSA's governance arrangements; and - Conducts 2nd line Risk Reviews; and - Challenging adequacy of both regulatory and internal capital requirement.